• Skip to primary navigation

 In the batch of crackers in these photographs I've used:

-You could use other seeds like chia seeds, fennel seeds, sunflower seeds, hemp seeds - basically anything you like to eat!
+You could use other seeds like white sesame seeds, pumpkin seeds, fennel seeds, sunflower seeds, hemp seeds - basically anything you like to eat!
 They also taste delicious topped with homemade Everything Bagel seasoning.

 Cutting Seeded Sourdough Crackers